 The position was assistant curator.
 There was no curator, so it was a pay scale thing with opportunity for promotion.
 I undersold myself by settling for the first offer at 24,000 per year to start, which in 1987 was okay for an assistant curator’s starting salary.
 Little did I know that all future salary increases would be based on an average 4% percent increase indexed to the cost of living and tied to annual reviews.
 However, at the time I was grateful for the opportunity.
 I had dreamed of working in a museum devoted to clothing or textiles, and few opportunities existed in Canada.

 The annual salary review became an opportunity for her to save up months-old issues that should have been dealt with at the time they occurred.
 It was also an opportunity for her to shame me for everything from my messy handwriting to my failure to always wear crisply starched shirts.
 Meanwhile, anything I was good at doing and relevant to my job, like research, writing, and public speaking, was only allowed to be done as an extra-curricular activity.
-I was actually not allowed to read a book or visit a library to do research about the artifacts on museum time, even though I was expected to know as much as possible about everything I was handling, which included artifacts from three thousand years of various world cultures.
-I frequently spoke to various groups around Toronto, all of which were done on my own time in evenings or on weekends.
+I was actually not allowed to read a book or visit a library to do research about the artifacts on museum time, even though I was expected to know as much as possible about everything I was handling, which included artifacts from three thousand years of various cultures around the world.
+I frequently spoke to groups around Toronto, all of which were done on my own time in evenings or on weekends.
 I was not even allowed to leave the premises during work hours when she was around, other than for lunch.

 For the Bata Shoe Company’s 100th anniversary, I was asked by Thomas Bata to work on a book while he and ‘Sunny’ were in Czechoslovakia most of the summer.
 With a project coordinator, I picked the shoes, provided all the research, wrote most of the text, worked with a photographer to take over 200 photographs, sourced most of the props, even suggested the name for the book and the cover designs.
 The book was nearly finished when Thomas and Sonja returned.
-Sonja hit the roof when she found out I had ‘wasted’ my time on this book and was screaming at me until Thomas came out of his office and explained he had asked me to do this.
+Sonja hit the roof when she found out I had ‘wasted’ my time on this book and was screaming at me until Thomas came out of his office to explain he had asked me to do this.
 Nothing more was ever said, however I was removed from the remaining production meetings.
-I heard that she didn’t want my name in the book at all, but the rest of the team protested, and in the end my name appeared second from last in the credits as ‘museum co-ordinator’.
+I heard later that she didn’t want my name in the book at all, but the rest of the team protested, and in the end my name appeared second from last in the credits as ‘museum co-ordinator’.

 I ignored or worked around what I could because the work was still my first love – it was everything I wanted to do, but in a toxic workplace.
 The constant barrage of small instances continued: I was once coerced to skip an uncle’s funeral when I was asked if it was really important for me to attend, in a tone that suggested she felt it wasn’t.
 I was also requested to return to work one afternoon after lunch when my cat was in labour – I returned home to find two healthy kittens, and one dead kitten suffocated by its caul.